rradczewski/ymmv/_drafts/hooks-cypress-and-the-fabric-of-the-universe.md

 _(If you want the right answer to a question, post the wrong one.
 I think I've done my part here, so if anyone can help me I'd highly appreciate a heads-up at <a href="mailto:cypress-hell@craftswerk.io">cypress-hell@craftswerk.io</a>)_

 # The final verdict?

+Let me start by saying that the purpose of this essay isn't to discourage anyone from using either hooks or cypress.
+They're in their own way fantastic evolutions of the development tooling we've grown used to.

+Hooks is a giant leap forwards, away from convoluted `class`-Components and  HoC-components, to more expressive APIs and components.
+Cypress is a refreshing take on browser-testing, which has been overwhelming enough with all its complexity and pitfalls that selenium, the defacto standard, went unchallenged for years.

+But I think the aspects that make either great aren't those that I'm cross with.

+Hooks could've been implemented by explicitly passing a `context` to them.
+While that would've made it slightly more verbose, I'm convinced it would've ultimately benefited the experience of working with them.
+People learning React then wouldn't need to learn any new rules that forbid calling some methods conditionally, but instead learn about universal concepts like global and local state.

+Cypress could've made retries not a hidden feature of their API, but an explicit concept that developers need to understand and respect.
+In turn, this would presumably have made it possible to provide a universally understood `Promise` and thus `async`/`await`-compatible API.
+People learning cypress would not have to learn another way of handling asyncronicity, but a generally supported way that easily translates to other libraries and frameworks.